Here's all the information you need about the Leghorn to make the right decision.

-They're still one of the most common chickens here in Italy, for very specific reasons - I keep some in my flock because they're such reliable layers.
+They're still one of the most common chickens here in Italy, for a very specific reason - they're such reliable layers.
 Like most people in my region, I always keep at least two or three in my flock.

 But they're not right for everyone.
 Here's what's good and not so good.

 Originally a brown coloured bird, the Livornese ('from Livorno') was bred in the north-west of Italy as a small-bodied chicken which laid a lot of eggs but didn't eat much food - both reasons the Livorno is still very popular in Italy today.

 The exact date they were taken from Italy to the United States is not clear, but was somewhere between the early 1820s and the 1850s.
 By 1853 there were certainly two colours: brown - the originals - and white.
 These remain the two most common colours today.

 The white Livorno, now re-named the Leghorn, was taken from the U.S. to England around 1870, followed by the brown a couple of years later.
 Neither has been as popular in the UK as in either Italy or America, although they're often used in commercial egg-producing companies because of their prolific laying.